Field Broughton

-Field Broughton is a village in the South Lakeland district of the English county of Cumbria.
+Field Broughton is a village in the Westmorland and Furness Unitary Authority of the English county of Cumbria.

 The village forms part of the civil parish of Broughton East.

 Location

 It is about four miles away from the town of Grange-over-Sands.

 Transport

 For transport there is the A590 road and Grange-over-Sands railway station nearby.

 Nearby settlements

 Nearby settlements include the town of Grange-over-Sands, the villages of High Newton and Cartmel and the hamlets of Low Newton and Barber Green.
 It has a church called St. Peter's Church.